 After all, a redemption value of 1.25 cents per point (or 1.5 cents with Sapphire Reserve) isn’t bad for cash-back rewards.

-The Chase Sapphire Preferred is currently offering a sign-up bonus of 100,000 points if you spend $4,000 within the first three months.
-That could buy up to $1,250 worth of food, home improvement items, or donations through the Pay Yourself Back program.
+The Chase Sapphire Preferred is currently offering a sign-up bonus of 60,000 points if you spend $4,000 within the first three months.

 Chase Pay Yourself Back vs. Traditional Cash-Back Rewards